 A nice way to practice your bomb site executes could be to play an Unranked match with your 5 stacks to perfect your timing if you really want to step your game up to the next level.

 Unlike Ranked, the Unranked queue is a lot quicker to load into whilst being a lot more accessible.
 In Ranked, the matchmaking algorithm tries to find opponents of very similar skills on the enemy team, so queue times can drag on if not many players of your rank are logged into the game at that point in time.

 While the Unranked playlist also incorporates skill-based matchmaking, it ensures you don't have to wait too long to find a match.
 Although this means you might join a game with a significant skill disparity between you and the opponent team, it doesn't affect the quality of gameplay as much since there's nothing at stake.

-The Unranked playlist is also a great way of leveling up your Battle Pass, Clearance Level, and Renown currency when you don't feel like you're up for a stressful game of ranked.
-You could queue with your friends and play in whatever way you find fun while also contributing towards your seasonal Battle Pass and Renown gain.
+The Unranked playlist is also a great way of leveling up your Battle Pbutt, Clearance Level, and Renown currency when you don't feel like you're up for a stressful game of ranked.
+You could queue with your friends and play in whatever way you find fun while also contributing towards your seasonal Battle Pbutt and Renown gain.

 Advantages of playing Ranked